 - Apolonia (3 Stores)

 Continente is the biggest and most widespread of the supermarket chains currently operating in Portugal.
 They have over 700 stores ranging from hypermarkets, to convenience stores.
-They also have widest deliver for their online shopping covering the entire mainland.
+They also have widest delivery network for their online shopping covering the entire mainland.

 Minipreço are the second most widespread with a reported 620 stores.
 However, the majority are smaller convenience type stores.
 They’re currently owned by the Spanish Dia chain of supermarkets, and many of their home-brand products are Dia.